St Catharine's College Boat Club (Cambridge)

 St Catharine's College Boat Club (SCCBC or Catz) is the rowing club for members of St Catharine's College, Cambridge, England.
+The club has provided multiple rowers for The Boat Race.

+History

 In the Lent Bumps, the men's first VIII resided largely near the boundary of the 1st and 2nd divisions, but spent a few years in the top-10, reaching as high as 6th in the 1930s and in 1968, and more recently, peaking at 9th in 2002.
 They now reside in the 1st division.
 In the May Bumps, St Catharine's spent most of the time before the 1940s in the 2nd division, but rose to 4th in 1947 and 1961, with the 2nd VIII reaching the 1st division in 1963.
 In 1967, the 2nd VIII actually managed to bump the 1st VIII on the second day, but the 1st VIII bumped back the following day.
 Since then, the 1st VIII have spent most of the time in the middle to lower half of the 1st division.
 Between 1998 and 2004, the men's 1st VIII were bumped only once and rose to 2nd position, partially helped by having many oarsmen trialling for university crews, but St Catharine's have never yet taken a headship.
 They are now sitting 5th on the river (2013).

 The first women's VIII first raced in 1980, and in the Lent Bumps have spent most of the time since 1990 in the 1st division, ranking as high as 6th in 1997, but had fallen into the 2nd in 2003 and 2006.
 Since then have returned to the center of the first division.
 In the May Bumps, St Catharine's 1st women's IV rose quickly to 3rd in 1989.
 When the races were reorganised following the change to eight-oared boats, the 1st women's VIII were placed in 8th.
 In 2002, they managed to get to 7th, the highest they've yet managed in eight-oared boats in the May Bumps, but the following three years saw St Catharine's fall to the top of the 2nd division.
 2006–07 saw a turn-around, and they have since climbed back towards the middle of the top division.